sharpton/shotmap/docs/config_files.md

         perl scripts/build_conf_file.pl --conf-file=<path_of_output_conf_file> --nprocs=<number_of_processors> --rawdata=<directory_containing_metagenome> --refdb=<directory_containing_protein_families>

-    Note: if you elect to use a mysql database, this script will prompt you to store your password in the file and will lock the file down with user-only read permissions
+    Note: if you elect to use a mysql database (Advanced users only!), this script will prompt you to store your password in the file and will lock the file down with user-only read permissions

 2. Test your configuration file and installation using the following script: